 Skimming: Small catamarans are increasingly using lift generating foils to enhance performance.
 Curved daggerboards on classes such as the Nacra 17 are used to make the boats skim over the surface in certain wave and weather conditions.
 These are penalised under SCHRS in two ways - first the daggerboards are measured around the curve which is a longer measurement resulting in a bigger penalty.
-And secondly we have introduced a "lift generating foil" penalty of 3%.
-There is no penalty for winglets on rudders.
+And secondly we have introduced a "lift generating foil" penalty of 1.5%.
+There is a further penalty for winglets on rudders of 0.5%.

 The measurement of the waterline length is a time consuming and difficult process for the measurer.
 It involves floating the boat with sails and measuring the wetted length.
 This is deemed to be an unnecessary complication when most new designs have vertical or reverse rake on them and thus in general the waterline length or effective sailing length will be equal to the overall length.
 The proposal allows for the grandfathering of existing boats in the system as many of the older designs do have raked bows, but removes the necessity to measure the waterline length of new boats.

 Q 3, How has beam of the boat and righting moment of trapezing crew been introduced?

 This has been applied as a "Power Factor", applied in a similar way to the existing "Board Correction".
 The power factor is derived from the relationship between the righting moment and heeling moment of the boat.
 The Heeling moment takes into account the white sail heeling moment, the spinnaker heeling moment and the relative "importance" of the spinnaker heeling moment in cat racing.
 The Righting moment takes into account the number of crew trapezing, the beam of the boat and the presence of non-trapezing crew assumed to act at the boat's beam (ie hiking).

 Q 4, Why have wind factors NOT been introduced.